 Squash blossoms are the most amazing and enticing creations of nature.
 Both as an appetizer, on a pizza, or even mixed in a pasta.
 They are delicious, and beautiful, and will have you yearning for them all year long, till the summer when they come out.

 Squash blossoms are something that a lot of people are not familiar with.
-Most people have a fear of picking them for fear of loosing some zucchini inventory.
+Most people have a fear of picking them thinking they are going to loose some zucchini inventory.
 We are going to clear the air and educate you today on the ease of preparation, and the harvesting of these squash blossoms without loosing any of those juicy, so tasty, zucchini.

 You have to know that the flowers of these vegetables have sex: there are male flowers and female flowers: to maximize the production of zucchini, is advisable to take the male flowers (they are the ones growing on a thin stem), obviously not all, leaving some to pollinate the female flowers.

-It has been a strange year for us.
-Usually around this time of year the zucchini flowers are growing like crazy, but this year some things are early and some are late.
-This past Saturday we were at the City Center 104th street market here in Edmonton, strolling around the vendors picking up produce and products for our weekly menu plan.
-From the corner of my eye I saw this golden flash as if I had squash blossom radar and in someone’s basket was a container filled with, yes, you guessed it right.
-I heard the heavens singing, and told Nicoletta who was equally excited.
-We quickly looked around to see who had them and right behind us at Reclaim Urban Farm there were just two containers left of the squash blossoms, one of which had our name on it.
-On the menu for lunch fried squash blossoms and of course some lovely sage leaves that we have growing in our herb box of our beautiful backyard oasis garden.
+While strolling around our usual farmers market, from the corner of my eye, I saw a golden flash as if I had squash blossom radar and in someone's basket was a container filled with, yes, you guessed it right.
+I heard the heavens sing, and told Nicoletta who was equally excited.
+We quickly looked around and right behind us, at Reclaim Urban Farm, were just two containers left of the squash blossoms, one of which had our name on it.
+On the menu for lunch, fried squash blossoms and of course some lovely sage leaves that we have growing in our herb box.

 This batter is amazing.
 You taste the yeast of the beer coming through that nice and crispy coating.
 The thyme just sneaking through, and those crushed sea salt crystals holding on to that batter are like flavor explosions happening in your mouth.
-The flower inside, moist, flavorful, sweet yet earthy profile finishes the appetizer on a high note.
+The inside of the blossom, moist, flavorful, sweet yet earthy, finishes the appetizer on a high note.
 The sage leaves slightly spicy with that crispy coating.
-The flavor of the sage with its first hit of aromatics is like heaven, and that sweet yet light peppery taste is delightful to the tongue.
-These appetizers didn’t last long and even a neighbor Connie stopped by and had a taste.
-The look on her said it all, YUM!
+Their aromatic flavor, sweet and peppery, is delightful to the tongue.
+These appetizers didn't last long and even a neighbor Connie stopped by and had a taste.
+The look on her face said it all, YUM!

-P.S.
-We had a lovely lunch making it all finger foods, one way of eating that is a favorite of Nicoletta’s and mine.
-A beautiful Charcuterie board of cheese, meats, olives, nuts and crackers, a great accompaniment to the wonderfully crispy and flavorful flowers and sage leaves.
+We had a lovely lunch making it all finger foods, one way of eating that is a favorite of Nicoletta's and mine.
+A beautiful charcuterie board of cheese, meats, olives, nuts and crackers, a great accompaniment to the wonderfully crispy and flavorful blossoms/flowers and sage leaves.
 They definitely took me to church!

 - 10 squash blossoms